aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 Most languages have a way for you to do "console log debugging" where you make changes, run the code, and check the output.
 `assert` is a way to do something similar in Dafny.
-However, instead of checking specific value
+However, instead of checking a specific value at runtime, Dafny will check them all before you ever execute your code.
-Dafny will check them all.
+An `assert` is an error unless Dafny can deduce that it is impossible for the expression to be false.

 Generally `Split` functions will return a single element if the character does not appear in the string.